 UUCEF considers highly liquid instruments with maturities of three months or less at the date of purchase to be cash equivalents.
 Cash and cash equivalents are stated at cost plus accrued interest.
-Cash equivalents held by investment managers are considered part of investments given the expectation of near term reinvestment.
 Cash equivalents include treasury money market and money market mutual funds which are not insured.
 UUCEF maintains its cash balances at several financial institutions, which, at times, may exceed federally insured limits.
 UUCEF monitors its exposure associated with cash and cash equivalents and has not experienced any losses in such accounts.